 Photo: Irshadpp / Wikimedia Commons / Image For Representation Only

-Another spectacular lotus lake in Kerala is Valiyaparappur Thamara Kayal; it is nestled within the moist Thirunavaya Lotus Wetland system, where vibrant pink lotuses flourish.
+Another spectacular lotus lake to explore while discovering places to visit in Kerala in January is Valiyaparappur Thamara Kayal; it is nestled within the moist Thirunavaya Lotus Wetland system, where vibrant pink lotuses flourish.
 The lake is encompassed by verdant paddy fields and tiny canals that create an unblemished countryside.
 It is completely a community-driven lotus farm planted in the lake by local villagers.
 Lotus flowers and seeds are harvested, which the farmers sell to temples and Ayurvedic centres.
 During the blooming season, you can take traditional wooden boats to paddle through the blooming lotus fields.

 Location: Thirunavaya, Malappuram district, Kerala